TomFrederik/gcn_for_sat/readme.md

   The negated literal means that the formula is satisfiable.

-6. We repeat this a hundred thousand times and have 100,000 pairs of sat formulas, one satisfiable, the other one not.
+6. We repeat this fifty thousand times and have 50,000 pairs of sat formulas, one satisfiable, the other one not.

 At test time we will sample randomly whether to select the sat or the unsat formula.